olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_16.md

 I stored the laser states to be processed in a list (first-in-last-out) data structure.
 Another implementation could use a queue (first-in-first-out) data structure.

-A queue would produce a breadth-first search solution, meanwhile the list produces a depth-first search solution; But do these two approaches have different time complexity?
-Although in most problems, breadth-first search has a lower time complexity I argue that this is not the case for this problem and both approaches have the same time complexity because we avoid repeated work.
+A queue would produce a breadth-first search solution, meanwhile the list produces a depth-first search solution.
+But do these two approaches have different time complexity?
+Although in most problems, breadth-first search has a lower time complexity I argue that this is not the case for this problem and both approaches have the same time complexity because we avoid repeated work through the use of the laser_states set.

-As we are not making any decisions, and instead are following a deterministic series of laser states, there is not necessarily any extra processing for the depth-first search solution I used.
+As we are not making any decisions, and instead are following a deterministic series of laser states, there is not necessarily any extra processing for the depth-first-style solution I used.

 ### Part 2